Relkci/arcusplatform/docs/quickstart.md

 * rule-service - provides rules
 * scheduler-service - provides the ability to schedule services.

-If you do not deploy all of these services, the web ui will not be able to load since it ways to responses from all of these services.
+If you do not deploy all of these services, the web ui will not be able to load since it waits to responses from all of these services.

 ### Docker